-Each uniform variable, declared in a shader, is broken down into one or more strings using the "." (dot) and "[]" operators, if necessary, to the point that it is legal to pass each string back into GetUniformLocation, for default uniform block uniform names, or GetUniformIndices, for named uniform block uniform names.
-Information about active uniforms can be obtained by calling either or program is the name of a program object for which the command LinkProgram has been issued in the past.
+Information about active uniforms, except for subroutine uniforms, can be obtained by calling either or program is the name of a program object for which the command LinkProgram has been issued in the past.
 It is not necessary for program to have been linked successfully.
 The link could have failed because the number of active uniforms exceeded the limit.